BP ships diesel from the U.S. to Australia in unusual move

 "The decision was (likely) made due to far east premium strength, Singapore (cash premium) strength versus bringing a vessel down," a trader with a North Asian refiner said.

-The cash differential for diesel with 10-parts-per-million (ppm) sulfur, a grade imported by Australia, rose to a six-month high in early July, Reuters data showed.
+The cash differential for diesel with 10-parts-per-million (ppm) sulphur, a grade imported by Australia, rose to a six-month high in early July, Reuters data showed.
+GO10-SIN-DIF

 BP last shipped diesel from the United States to Australia in December, a shipbroker said, though such cargo movements were unheard of before that.